tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * Regional sales data for a sales competition was copied and pasted next to the wrong sales representatives.
 This resulted in the wrong person being identified as the winner.

-* In a monthly budget spreadsheet, the Excel formula to calculate the remaining balance in a checking account did not include the entire cell range necessary for the calculation; this resulted in the account having a negative balance.
+* In a monthly budget spreadsheet, the Excel formula to calculate the remaining balance in a chequing account did not include the entire cell range necessary for the calculation; this resulted in the account having a negative balance.

 If time allows, you can end the discussion by presenting the following Pandas applications discussed in more detail [here](https://data-flair.training/blogs/applications-of-pandas/) to give students a taste of what to expect in the field.
 Applications to highlight include: